erdemkoca/unibas-nimo-pipeline/README.md

 # unibas-nimo-pipeline

-Reproducible pipeline from the University of Basel for benchmarking Neural-Interaction Models (NIMO) against strong baselines on synthetic and real tabular datasets.
+Reproducible pipeline from the University of Basel for benchmarking NIMO(https://arxiv.org/abs/2506.05059) against strong baselines on synthetic and real tabular datasets.
 The project includes:

 - Synthetic scenario generator with ground-truth support and interaction metadata
 - Unified loaders and robust sampling/rebalancing utilities